 Often, when someone has been through the probate process after a loved one has died, he wants to know if there is a way to avoid the same process with his estate when he dies.
 The simple answer is yes, but it will take advanced planning and the help of an experienced estate planning attorney.
 Ensuring that all of your financial accounts with payable-on-death designations have named beneficiaries and establishing living revocable trusts for all of your assets will ensure that your assets will pass directly to your loved ones, rather than going through probate.
 Attorney Dan Perry can work with you on an estate plan that will protect your assets and honor your wishes upon your death.

-Call Dan Perry at Thomas Walters, PLLC Today!
+Call Dan Perry at Fidelis Law, PLLC Today!

 Whether you are the executor of a loved one’s will or you are hoping to make an estate plan that avoids probate for your heirs, estate planning attorney Dan Perry can help.
 He will put his experience in Tennessee estate law to work for you and your loved ones.
 Call today at 615-472-2482 to learn more.